pulumi/pulumi-hugo/STYLE-GUIDE.md

 ## Images

-* Include a minimum of one image that supports your topic beneath the first `h2`.
+* If it makes sense, include an image that supports your topic beneath the first `h2`.
   - Use a file name that matches the keywords in the `h1` or `h2`.
   - Create an ALT tag that directly matches the file name for accessibility.